bytedance/ns-x/README.md

 Parallelized main loop is already implemented, main loop will split once the packet heap reach a given threshold, and exit after spinning a fixed rounds without any task.
 The active main loop will always exist but no more than a given limit.

-#### High Resolution Time

-Time is of vital significance in simulations, it directly decides the accuracy of simulation.

-Since the simulation needs to access current time with high resolution and low cost, the standard time library of go is not enough. (internal system call, accurate but with high cost, update not timely)

-Currently, high resolution time is a wrapper of C++ time library.
-The core design is use system time and steady time together.
-The system time means time retrieved through system call, while the steady time is usually a counter of CPU cycles.
-The system time is accurate but with lower resolution and higher cost, the steady time is not so accurate (due to turbo of CPU) but with the highest resolution in theory.
-Once trying to fetch the time, it's checked whether enough time has passed by since the last alignment.
-If so, an alignment will be performed immediately.
-The align operation itself is thread safe by a lock, but another double check will guarantee low cost.

 ## Contribution